mja65/Emu68-Imager/docs/instructions.md

 ![Emu68 Imager Screenshot](images/screenshot1.png)

 The `Run Tool` button will remain red until you supply the required information.
-When these requirements are satisifed, the button will turn green, indicating that the tool is ready to run.
+When these requirements are satisfied, the button will turn green, indicating that the tool is ready to run.

 If the button turns yellow, it means that your current drive location does not have sufficient space.
 You will be given the option of defining a different working folder so you can select a location with additional space.